 Alcohol may result in abnormal liver function and a rise in estrogen levels, which may interfere with sperm development and hormone levels.
 Alcohol is also a toxin that can kill off the sperm-generating cells in the testicle.
-As sperm take at least three months to develop, I would check his semen again after a three- to four-month period of abstinence.
+As sperm take at least three months to develop, we would check his semen again after three to four months period of abstinence.
 In some situations, sperm motility may be improved with alternative medicines called Addyzoa and Rejuspermin.
-If no motile sperm are seen, a testicular biopsy may be necessary.
+If no motile sperms are seen, a testicular biopsy may be necessary.
 If this reveals any live sperm, you may consider in vitro fertilization with sperm injection (ICSI) to introduce the sperm into the egg.

-We have been married for four years, and my husband has a very low sperm count (10,000) with very little motility, dead sperm and deformed ones.
-The doctor said we should do intrauterine insemination.
-Is this painful for the woman?
-Does it work in a situation like ours?
-Can we use my husband’s sperm?
+We have been married for four years and my husband has a very low sperm count (10,000) with very little motility, dead sperm and deformed ones.
+The doctor said that we should do intrauterine insemination.
+Is this painful for the woman ?
+Does it work in a situation like ours ?
+Can we use my husband’s sperm ?

 The color of sperm is usually a whitish yellow and semitranslucent.
 The color does not seem to play a role in fertility.